raspberrypi-aa/raspberrypi-aa.github.io/session4/flask.md

 {% endhighlight %}

 ### GET Parameters
   There are two ways to pass parameters to a webpage, URL path parameters and query parameters.
-An example of a URL with a path parameter is http://example.com/securitySystem/sensorState/15.
+An example of a URL with a path parameter is `http://example.com/securitySystem/sensorState/15`.
 Here, the URL is requesting information about sensor 15.
-Depending on how the program is structured, this could be alternately requested as http://example.com/securitySystem/sensorState?sensor=15.
+Depending on how the program is structured, this could be alternately requested as `http://example.com/securitySystem/sensorState?sensor=15`.
 In this example the query parameters are everything after the ? is makes up a set of key/value parameters.
 Here the key is "sensor" and the value is "15".

 #### Path Parameters
 To use a URL path parameter, you must tell Flask where in the URL the parameters lie.
 The parameter will now be passed to the handler function as an argument, instead of using the requests.args object.
-You can specify the type of the parameter (i.e. int, string), otherwise it will be left as a string.

 {% highlight python %}
 @app.route('/echoParam2/<parameter>')